 A lot of you have been asking for more quick weeknight dinners, so I'm sure you will love this easy cajun style orzo skillet!

-And if you loved my tofu cajun pasta dish, which is also a creamy spiced recipe, then you should definitely give this one a try, it is so incredibly flavorful.
+And if you loved my tofu cajun pasta dish or this cajun dressing, which is also a creamy spiced recipe, then you should definitely give this one a try, it is so incredibly flavorful.

 Most classic cajun orzo dishes are loaded with heavy cream and heavily processed sausages, but I promise that this lighter plant-based version will still leave you craving for more!
 No dairy, no meat, no cheese... just whole foods to make this mouthwatering recipe good-for-you and so darn delicious.

 The highlight of this recipe actually is how easy and quick it is to prepare, plus everything is made in one-pan.
 Even the dry orzo is tossed within the creamy tomato based sauce to cook until tender, no pre-boiling necessary.
 It makes for such a fuss-free, yummy and easy to clean up meal that will be perfect for busy weeknights.

 But even though this meal can be done within 20 minutes, it still is loaded with amazing flavor.
 The cajun spices are such a hit combined with the tomatoes, beans, corn and coconut cream.
 I use frozen corn and canned goods, which makes it so much more convenient.
 All the flavors simply harmonize so well together!
 Garnish with lime juice and herbs for a nice fresh twist on this amazing comfort food recipe.

 We just cannot get enough of this meal and I hope you do love it too! ❤️

 - Canned goods: black beans, diced tomatoes (regular or fire-roasted for extra flavor), green chiles (mild or spicy) and coconut cream.
 Coconut cream can be swapped for coconut milk, see below.